PedroZappa/42_fractol/README.md

 ft_render(&display);
 ```
 * It iterates over each pixel in the window;
-* Selects the rendering function based on the type of the fractal;
+* Selects the rendering function based on the chosen fractal type;
-* For each pixel it evaluates the selected rendering function;
+* For each pixel it evaluates the function describing the selected set;
 ```c
 while (++y <= HEIGHT)
 {